 You do not send payment to the hospital discharge management code on the day of admission.

-Carriers must inform the physicians not to bill a hospital primary care code and a hospital discharge management code at the same time.
+Carriers must inform the physicians not to simultaneously bill a hospital primary care code and discharge management code.

 Physicians can charge both the hospital discharge management code and an initial care code if discharge and admission are not the same day if the transfer is between: